 When will the ONCA take effect (be proclaimed)?

-The government has said they are working to bring Ontario’s Not-for-profit Corporations Act, 2010 (ONCA) into force as early as possible, with a target of early 2020.
+No date has been announced.
+In December 2019, the government updated their website to say that the launch date is now expected to move beyond early 2020.
+They did not give a new date.
 Existing corporations will have three more years, starting from the date the ONCA takes effect, to make any changes to their incorporation and other documents to ensure they comply with the ONCA.

 Will the ONCA change a lot before it takes effect?